Ryanv030/react-express-boilerplate/README.md

 All the same commands still work, such as yarn start and yarn build.

 Use yarn start to run your local development hot reloading while simultaneously running nodemon server.js in another terminal window to have access to fully functional API routes.

+Once your server is up, run http://localhost:8080/ping and you should receive the response pong.